arialhamed/arialhamed.github.io/_posts/apk/2021-02-10-dead-cells.md

 paid: true
 ---

 > _"Play as a failed alchemic experiment and explore the sprawling, ever-changing castle to find out what happened on this gloomy island…!
-That is, assuming you’re able to fight your way past its keepers." - <a href="https://play.google.com/store/apps/details?id=com.playdigious.deadcells.mobile" target="_blank">Play Store</a>_
+That is, assuming you’re able to fight your way past its keepers." - <a href="https://play.google.com/store/apps/details?id=com.playdigious.deadcells.mobile">Play Store</a>_

 Now this game, that cover art, and how many times it got discounted on [Steam](https://store.steampowered.com/app/588650/Dead_Cells/), I finally got my hands on it..